-These are the last words you want to hear from a pet owner.
-The copy on your website or posts on social media that are not completely clear can lead to customer frustration.
+“Are you serious?” are the last words you want to hear from a pet owner.
+Copy on your website or social media posts that are not completely clear can lead to customer frustration.
 Posting a joke where the humor may not be understood or appreciated by others can lead to disaster.

 As a pet sitting business owner, you have a brand and a message to convey to the public.
 What you offer and how you do this need to be consistent.
 The messaging you promote should be considerate of your target demographic while keeping one eye towards the competition.
 (What are they saying?
 What can they provide?)

 Increasing competition in the pet sitting industry might inspire you to be “edgy” or to simply try and show off your sense of humor.
 Unfortunately, this is where misunderstandings happen on a massive scale.
 Businesses of all kinds can find themselves in very hot water when they try to push the envelope too far.
 Local businesses with one location or online retailers can all be in the same boat if a gaffe is big enough.
 Hell hath no fury like an enraged Twittersphere!

 Breaking Poe’s Law can carry sniff sentences.
 Being snarky or sarcastic in written form can be difficult to pull off if your goal is to come off as witty.
 Without body language, facial expressions, or vocal modulation to assist you, you can be easily misunderstood.
 Don’t look to comedy writers and assume that if they can do it, you can do it.
 If you have heard of them, chances are that they’ve had years of experience building and refining their craft.
 Furthermore, these writers still bomb on occasion.
 Consider how often comedians have to apologize – and they’re professionals.